Click Here to download the slides from the video above.

 Is This Investment Right For Me?

-If you are looking for an investment that can provide above average returns for the fixed income portion of a balanced portfolio and are in a financial position to hold an illiquid investment with a specific income/return structure, you should consider an SMIA.
+If you are looking for an investment that can provide above average returns for the fixed income portion of a balanced portfolio and are in a financial position to hold an illiquid investment with a specific income/return structure, you should consider Secondary Market Annuities.

 SMIAs guarantee you a payment stream over a specific period of time, at a fixed rate of return.
 This investment is generally considered to be a good vehicle for “safe money” savings.
 Annuity Straight Talk only offers SMIAs from those insurance companies that are highly rated by Standard & Poor’s for claims paying ability, making the Secondary Market Income Annuities we offer one of the safest forms of fixed term purchases available today.